omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/8 Written Assessment.md

 5. **Network Security Concepts:**
    - Describe the concept of a VPN (Virtual Private Network).
-How does it work, and what are its advantages and disadvantages in terms of network security?
+How does it work, and what are its advantages and disadvantages in terms of network security? a vpn  establishes a digital connection between your computer and a remote server owned by a VPN provider, creating a point-to-point tunnel that encrypts your personal data, alters and hides your IP address, and lets you ignore website blocks and firewalls on the internet.(source:miocrosoft azure) but just because a vpn might seem amaing that dosent mean it dosent have cons for example a cheap vpn is slow and may even steal your daa meanwhile a premium vpn is costly and need a substantial amount of money and in both cases a vpn will eat up some of your internet speed and will take up space
 6. **Cryptographic Techniques:**
    - Explain the concept of public key cryptography.
-Describe how it differs from symmetric key cryptography and provide an example of how it can be used to secure communication.
+Describe how it differs from symmetric key cryptography and provide an example of how it can be used to secure communication. a public key is a key well given to the genral public to use however that dosent maen that its entirely inscure as a mathamaticaly linked private key is used to decrypt that information for example if i had a public key and i and you had the private key and i sent that data to you using the public key for encryption it would get scrambeled in such a way that my public key could not decryp it but your mathamaticaly linked private key could however sucha mecanism although it may be conveineient is bound to have some draw backs like the fact that its less confidential in contrast to symetric key cryptography that is way better for such top secret files the only issue with symetric keys is that its difficult to spread  and manage those keys
 ### Submission

 - Write your answers in a digital document.